telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/reorder-rows-nested-grids.md

 ---
-title: Reorder Rows in Grids Using Sortable
+title: Reorder Rows in Nested Grids Using Sortable
-page_title: Reorder Rows in Grids Using Sortable | Kendo UI Grid
+page_title: Reorder Rows in Nested Grids Using Sortable | Kendo UI Grid
-description: "Learn how to use the Kendo UI Sortable widget with a Kendo UI Grid either in editable or non-editable modes."
+description: "Learn how to reorder rows in a child Grid using the Kendo UI Sortable widget."
+previous_url: /controls/data-management/grid/how-to/reorder-rows-nested-grids
-slug: howto_usegridandsortable_grid
+slug: howto_reorderrowsinnestedgrid_grid
 ---

-# Reorder Rows in Grids Using Sortable
+# Reorder Rows in Nested Grids Using Sortable

-To see the examples on how to use the Kendo UI Sortable widget with a Kendo UI Grid either in an editable or in a non-editable mode, refer to [this how-to article]({% slug howto_usesortablewithgrid_inincellediting_sortable %}).
+To see the example on how to reorder rows in a child Kendo UI Grid using the Kendo UI Sortable widget, refer to [this how-to article]({% slug howto_reorderrowsinnestedgrid_sortable %}).

 ## See Also